apache/airflow/docs/helm-chart/extending-the-chart.rst

 When you add a chart as a subchart to your chart, you have the ability to override the default values of the subchart in your ``values.yaml``.
 This is useful when your chart needs a specific configuration for your custom chart.
-E.g. if you want that the Airflow chart will only be installed with the ``KubernetesExecutor``.
-You can do that by adding the following section to your ``values.yaml``:
+E.g. if you want that the Airflow chart be installed with the ``KubernetesExecutor``, you can do it by adding the following section to your ``values.yaml``:

 .. code-block::